-If most mass produced shoes are still not made for comfortable walking, then people resent walking.
+If most mass-produced shoes are still not made for comfortable walking, then people resent walking.
 Yet everyone seems to be into elegance and style.
-What they fail to understand is that elegance and style is not made in a shoe but is the result of how well you can carry your body with grace, fluency, good timing, and an appropriate physical response to what is going on around you.
-So it figures that nothing you put on your body for the sake of elegance and style will work unless your body itself is elegant and stylish to begin with.
+What they fail to understand is that elegance and style are not made in a shoe but are the result of how well you can carry your body with grace, fluency, good timing, and appropriate physical responses to what is going on around you.
+So it figures that nothing you put on your body for the sake of elegance and style will work unless your body itself is elegant and stylish, to begin with.
 True elegance and style can only be achieved with physical intelligence.
 Elegance and style are in your body, not in your shoes.

 Building You Up from Scratch